MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/match-results-class.md

 ### <a name="remarks"></a>Açıklamalar

-Typedef denetimli sırası için sabit bir rastgele erişim yineleyici olarak hizmet verebilir nesneyi açıklar.
+Typedef, denetlenen dizi için sabit bir rastgele erişim yineleyici olarak hizmet verebilen bir nesneyi tanımlar.

 ### <a name="example"></a>Örnek